SethGame/sethgame.github.io/hugo-site/content/about.md

 **Location:** Wexford, PA, USA
 **LinkedIn:** [linkedin.com/in/eomh](https://linkedin.com/in/eomh)

-### Summary

-Undergraduate Computer Engineering student at Purdue University with a passion for artificial intelligence, neural networks, and digital system design.
-Currently working as an undergraduate researcher focusing on AI-based image processing using PyTorch and Convolutional-Transformer approaches.

 ### Education
 **Purdue University** | *Bachelor of Science in Computer Engineering* | May 2026 (Expected)
 - **Location:** West Lafayette, IN